alxqiu/TeachingGit/README.md

 on your local machine, edit hello.py with any text, whether it be comments or code

 then, type

     git add hello.py
 this will track the changes to hello.py

 then:

     git commit -m "where normal descriptions go"

 commits require a message, and the above text behind -m tells other people and yourself what your commit does

 then type:

     git push origin main

-this will push the changes to the remote, directly to the main branch
+this will push the changes to the remote, directly to the main branch, so you can open github and observe the new changes